-Keep examination and laboratory rooms stocked with adequate and appropriate supplies; change bio-hazardous waste containers and dispose of contents according to procedure.
+Keep designated areas stocked with adequate and appropriate supplies; change bio-hazardous waste containers and dispose of contents according to procedure.

-May be assigned to assist with a particular Department of Health and Medical Services program.
+May be assigned to assist with multiple programs within the Health and Human Services Department.

 Build and maintain positive working relationships with co-workers, other County employees and the public using principles of good customer service.